xiaolaba/AT3010-JDY-23/README.md

 # AT3010, JDY-23 bluetooth UART module
-reverse engineering the bluetooth UART module JDY-23 of AT3010 used.
+reverse engineering the bluetooth UART module JDY-23 of AT3010 used, the blue color module.
 all those information, datasheet and or related stuff, gathered from internet, used google search engine, no any affiliation to any of those company.